uc-cdis/indexd/README.md

 It is also possible to interact directly with the Indexd API in order to create index records.
 There are two options for authorization for these sorts of updates.

-1) Use Basic Auth (username/password) to provide administrative control over indexd
+1) Use Basic Auth (username/password) to provide administrative control over Indexd

 You can use the `/bin/indexd_admin.py` to add a new username and password combination to Indexd.